ash/raku-course/essentials/conditional-checks/modifiers/index.md

 {% include menu.html %}

 Raku offers a very handy solution when you want to conditionally execute a simple statement.
 In thise case, there’s no need to create a separate block of code.
 Just put `if` or `unless` immediately after the statement.
-In Raku, such constructs are called _statement modifiers_.enigma
+In Raku, such constructs are called _statement modifiers_.

 ```raku
 say 'Good afternoon' if $hours > 12;